 Another factor in the great increase in the number of children diagnosed as autistic is a growing practice of referring to children as being on "the autistic spectrum."

 In other words, a child may not actually be autistic but has a number of characteristics common among autistic children.
+The problem with this approach is that lots of children who are not autistic have characteristics that are common among autistic children.

 For example, a study of high-IQ children by Professor Ellen Winner of Boston College found these children to have "obsessive interests" and "often play alone and enjoy solitude," as well as being children who "seem to march to their own drummer" and have "prodigious memories."
 Many of the children in my group and in Professor Camarata's group have these characteristics.